Veerappa Moily: Publications

-Veerappa Moily has written four volumes of an English book called "Unleashing India", which outlines how India can be a super power after 25 to 30 years by leveraging and properly utilising its demographic dividend.
-The early three volumes of the book dealt with the : one on agriculture, second on water and third on power sector.
+Moily has written four volumes of an English book called Unleashing India, which outlines how India can be a super power after 25 to 30 years by leveraging and properly utilising its demographic dividend.
+The early three volumes of the book dealt with the following: one on agriculture, second on water and third on power sector.
 The fourth volume, "Unleashing India: The Fire of Knowledge" – which illustrates a detailed analysis of the deficiencies in the Indian education system, along with innovative strategies and solutions to address the educational needs of the country in the 21st century – was published on 29 March 2012.

-Veerappa Moily is also writing another epic poem on Draupadi and the title is "Shrimudi Parikranam".
+Moily is also writing another epic poem on Draupadi and the title is Shrimudi Parikranam.
 In an interview to Bar & Bench he said "This is how I go on writing, it is an unstoppable journey".